Alpine lake: Climate change impacts

 Alpine lake invertebrates are arguably one of the most vulnerable communities of invertebrates to increasing temperatures associated with human-induced climate change, due to the expected increase in ice-free periods and to the relatively small impact of human-changed land cover that other similar terrestrial-aquatic systems have already been subjected to.
 Cold-stenothermal species uniquely adapted to survive in only a small range of cold temperatures, and larger sexual reproducing species slower to reproduce than smaller, asexual species under perturbations, could both be negatively impacted.
 Melting glaciers are presumed to increase the sizes of the alpine lakes that are glacier-fed, impacting the evidence size effect on community composition.
 Also, habitat structure could change in response to an increase in erosion from thawing permafrost, and lastly, an uptick in the frequency and magnitude of extreme weather events would increase water column turbidity, which is well-known to impact the processes of photosynthesis and respiration by increasing light attenuation and decreasing the size of the photic zone.
 Alpine lake ecosystems are undergoing unprecedented rates of change in community composition in relation to recent temperature increases and nutrient loading.
 Consistent monitoring can help identify, quantify and characterize this ecological impact.

 One such monitoring technique employs macroinvertebrates as bioindicators primarily to analyze the accumulation of trace elements associated with pollution and to, more generally, track changes in biological communities due to climate change.
 Trace elements can occur naturally, but industrialization, including the consumption of fossil fuels, has accelerated their rate of accumulation into alpine lake environments.
 Though essential to life in low concentrations, some trace elements begin to function as contaminants with over-accumulation.
 After being released into the atmosphere, trace elements can become soluble through biogeochemical processes and end up in sediment and then mobilized through weathering and runoff to enter alpine lake ecosystems.
 Benthic macroinvertebrates often at the base of food webs, are the primary accumulators of trace elements, which are then transferred up the food chain to fish or birds via predation.
-The seminal study that used chironomids as bioindicators due to their abundance in alpine lakes and variety of feeding habits (collectors, shredders, and predators) found that most trace element concentrations are within limits of sediment quality targets, with the exception of Pb in both study lakes and Zn in one, and also concluded that trace element concentrations reflected the relative levels of pollution impacting each alpine lake in the study region of northern Italy.
+The seminal study that used chironomids as bioindicators due to their abundance in alpine lakes and variety of feeding habits (collectors, shredders, and predators) found that most trace element concentrations are within limits of sediment quality targets, with the exception of lead in both study lakes and zinc in one, and also concluded that trace element concentrations reflected the relative levels of pollution impacting each alpine lake in the study region of northern Italy.
 Another study, upon assessing the composition through time of chosen bioindicators and finding evidence for degraded water quality, concluded that the lake ecosystem had moved out of a "safe operational state".